macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 > Without a doubt, other assembler could add value, but they lack these important characteristics, they were left out of the comparison.
 BinPacker, for instance, has produced some very nice assemblies, but it is nearly impossible to install, and the developers have been minimally responsive to my inquiries.

 > Adding new assemblers, as they are developed, is definitely in the development plan.
-As of now, I encourage people to suggest to me different things to benchmark and add.
+As of now, I encourage people to suggest to me different things to benchmark and potentially add.

 3) The data preparation for the stand alone Trinity runs is not the same as for the ORP assemblies.
 Specifically, the data for the stand-alone Trinity runs doesn’t include the error correction step that is included in the ORP from a previously published tool (RCorrector).
 As a result, it is unclear whether the improvement observed for the ORP over Trinity is a result of combining the assemblies or the error correction.
 In particular the % read -mapping Transrate score - which is where the ORP sees the most dramatic improvement over Trinity - may well be be strongly affected by the error correction step.